Laravel Route Model Binding Best Practices for Cleaner Code

 // Good - names match

-public function show(Quiz $quiz) {}
+public function show(Post $post) {}

 // Confusing - parameter name doesn't match route

-public function show(Quiz $exam) {} // Works but why?
+public function show(Post $article) {} // Works but why?

-Use UUIDs for Public Facing Routes
+Use UUIDs for Public-Facing Routes

-Exposing auto incrementing IDs in URLs reveals information about your database.
+Exposing auto-incrementing IDs in URLs reveals information about your database.
 Competitors can estimate your user count, and attackers can enumerate resources.

-use Illuminate\Support\Str;
+use Illuminate\Database\Eloquent\Concerns\HasUuids;

 {